 The second is the Spanish school which I believe is superior but that can be debated.
 They are tall, close angles with a cross shape and base their game on positioning.
 They usually tape the hands rather than wearing gloves.
 Amado was one of the pioneers of this form of goalkeeping.

-His positioning was incredible.
-It seemed as if the ball went where he was rather than vice versa.
-This was complemented by his reading of the game, dominating the area up to as far as the halfway line.
-My former coach and world cup winner Alberto Riquer observed “He changed the way of saving.
+My former coach and World Cup winner Alberto Riquer echoed the consensus on his impact when he observed “He changed the way of saving.
 That is much more than winning titles, it is leaving a legacy.”

 A Winning Mentality